CharlesWiltgen/how-to-podcast/glossary/index.md

 <a name="daw">**DAW**</a> •

+<a name="download">**destructive**</a> • “Destructive” editing is and old-fashioned way of editing audio, where audio waveforms are changed and overwritten when saved.

 <a name="download">**download**</a> •

 <a name="episode">**episode**</a> • The atomic unit of podcasting.
 A “<a href="#podcast">podcast</a>” is a collection of one or more “episodes”.
 In the podcast feed, an episode is represented as an `<item>` which includes an `<enclosure>` (a link to the episode’s media file) and metadata about the episode.